 The main purpose of a computer port is to act as linguist that helps computer to understand the peripherals, collect or transfer the data and etc.

-A computer port is additionally referred to as Communication Port because it is responsible for communication between the pc and its peripherals.
+A computer port is additionally referred to as Communication Port because it is responsible for communication between the PC and its peripherals.
 The female end of the connector is often referred as a port and it always is on the motherboard.
 In Computers, communication ports are divided into 2 kinds, depending on type or protocol used for communication.
 This are Serial Ports and Parallel Ports.

 A serial port is an interface through which peripherals can be connected using a serial protocol which involves the transmission of data one bit at a time over a single communication line.
-The foremost common style of port may be a D-Subminiature or a D-sub connecter that carry RS-232 signals.
+The foremost common style of port may be a D-Subminiature or a D-sub connector that carry RS-232 signals.

 A parallel interface, is an interface that provides communication between a laptop and its peripheral in parallel mode i.e. information is transferred in both directions, in and out using more than one communication channel.